BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/kadistudio/README.md

 ```sh
 process_engine run simple_use_case.flow -p /path/to/execution_folder
 ```
-However, this is not recommended, as the background tasks initiated by the process-manager when executing a workflow omitted in this case.
+However, using the process-engine directly is not recommended, as the background tasks initiated by the process-manager when executing a workflow are omitted in this case.
 This can lead to overwriting data when executing a workflow several times.

 ## Visualisation of the workflow